Evaluating Complex Queries on Streaming Graphs: Experimental Analysis

 \begin{itemize} \item SGA: $\mathcal{P}_{d^+}^l(\Join_{trg_1 = src_2 \land trg_2 = src_3}^{src_1, trg_3, d}( S_a, S_b, S_c))$ \item P1: $\mathcal{P}_{(a \cdot b \cdot c)^+}^l(S_a, S_b, S_c)$ \item P2: $\mathcal{P}_{(a \cdot d)^+}^l( S_a, \Join_{trg_1 = src_2}^{src_1, trg_2, d}(S_b, S_c))$ \item P3: $\mathcal{P}_{(d \cdot c)^+}^l( S_c, \Join_{trg_1 = src_2}^{src_1, trg_2, d}(S_a, S_b))$ \end{itemize}

-The first expression, \textbf{SGA}, is the canonical SGA expression for $Q_4$ and is generated by the Algorithm \textbf{\ref{alg:sga-generator}}.
-It corresponds to a fixed-point computation over the linear pattern $(a\cdot b\cdot c)$ (as employed by DD) and such plans are called \textit{loop-caching} in literature as they enable re-use of the intermediate results for the base pattern $(a\cdot b\cdot c)$ \cite{yakovets2016query}. \textbf{P1}, \textbf{P2} and \textbf{P3} are obtained from the canonical SGA expression using the transformation rules given in \S \ref{sec:query-transformation}, and represent novel plans that are possible due to novel \textsf{PATH} of the proposed SGA.
+The first expression, \textbf{SGA}, is the canonical SGA expression for $Q_4$ that is generated by the Algorithm \textbf{\ref{alg:sga-generator}}.
+Such plans are called \textit{loop-caching} in literature as they enable re-use of the intermediate results for the base pattern $(a\cdot b\cdot c)$ \cite{yakovets2016query}\footnote{It is also the only plan available to DD baseline that performs a fixed-point iteration over the base pattern $(a\cdot b\cdot c)$.}. \textbf{P1}, \textbf{P2} and \textbf{P3} are obtained from the canonical SGA expression using the transformation rules given in \S \ref{sec:query-transformation}, and represent novel plans that are possible due to novel \textsf{ PATH} operator.
 Fig. \ref{fig:query4-plan} clearly illustrates the potential benefits of exploring the rich plan space offered by SGA: some of the newly computed plans provide up to 60\% increase in throughput and 60\% reduction in the latency.
-We observe a similar behaviour on other path queries $Q_2$ and $Q_3$ (up to 50\% difference in throughput) as shown in Figure \ref{fig:so-query23-plan}.
+We observe a similar behaviour on other path queries $Q_2$ and $Q_3$ (up to 50\% difference in throughput).
 These results suggest further optimization opportunities for logical query optimization as query rewrites that are generated by SGA transformation rules can provide significant performance benefits for evaluating SGQ over streaming graphs.